sbalestra/know-how/ubuntu-setup.md

 ### Configure Eclipse

 ##### Switch Tabs with Ctrl-Tab
-Window -> Preferences -> General -> Keys -> Command: "Change Next Editor" (Ctrl-F6) to Ctrl-Tab and "Previous Editor" to Shift-Ctrl-Tab
+Window -> Preferences -> General -> Keys -> Command: "Change Next Editor" (Ctrl-F6) to Ctrl-Tab and "Previous Editor" to Shift-Ctrl-Tab (when working with Eclipse CDT, one needs to unbind/remap the command "Toggle Source/Header", which is mapped to Ctrl-Tab by default)

 ##### Install Vrapper plugin
 Help -> Install new software -> Work with: http://vrapper.sourceforge.net/update-site/stable/ -> Enter